Mukesh39/meShop/README.md

 # meShop: React Redux eCommerce Project

-meShop is an eCommerce project built with React and Redux Toolkits.
+meShop is an eCommerce project built with React and Redux Toolkit.
 It aims to provide a seamless shopping experience with features such as product fetching from an API, displaying products on the homepage, and functionalities like adding to cart and deleting from cart.
 The project is a work in progress, with many more enhancements planned.

 ## Features